"So they read in the book in the law of God distinctly, and gave the sense, and caused them to understand the reading." (Nehemiah 8:8)

 Jesus' parting words to His loved ones on the night before His crucifixion.

 We hope, in time, to present a comprehensive exposition of the book of The Revelation for full examination as light provides -- passage by passage.
-We begin with the first verse, clause by clause.

 Let us discuss the everlasting Covenant of Grace and the Holy Trinity's various roles in the administration of that blessed agreement.